CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     ##### last change 2023-10-13 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ??? faq "Can I Perform MDS with Jaccard Indices?"
-    Yes, you can perform Multidimensional Scaling (MDS) using a matrix of Jaccard indicess.
+    Yes, you can perform Multidimensional Scaling (MDS) using a matrix of Jaccard indices.
 To use MDS, which typically requires dissimilarity data, you'll need to convert your Jaccard similarity matrix into a dissimilarity matrix.
-This is done by subtracting the Jaccard similarity scores from 1, where the formula is `Dissimilarity = 1 - Similarity`.
+This is done by subtracting the Jaccard similarity scores from 1, where the formula is:

+    $$ D = 1 - J $$
+    Where:
+    \( D \) is the dissimilarity.
+    \( J \) is the Jaccard index.

     This conversion ensures that higher similarities translate into shorter distances for MDS, facilitating accurate low-dimensional representations of the data.

     Example `R` code: